ecleese/plexWatchWeb/README.md

 1. Install requirements
 2. Download and unzip the plexWatchWeb package.
-3. Upload the contents to the desired location on your web server "/var/www/plexWatch"
+3. Upload the contents to the desired location on your web server.
+For example: "/var/www/plexWatch"

 ###Use